County: China

 The English word county is used to translate the Chinese term xiàn (县 or 縣).
 In Mainland China, governed by the People's Republic of China (PRC), counties and county-level divisions are the third level of regional/local government, coming under the provincial level and the prefectural level, and above the township level and village level.

 There are 1,464 so-named "counties" out of 2,862 county-level divisions in the PRC, and the number of counties has remained more or less constant since the Han dynasty (206 BC – AD 220).
 It remains one of the oldest titles of local-level government in China and significantly predates the establishment of provinces in the Yuan dynasty (1279–1368).
 The county government was particularly important in imperial China because this was the lowest level at which the imperial government is functionally involved, while below it the local people are managed predominantly by the gentries.
 The head of a county government during imperial China was the magistrate, who was often a newly ascended jinshi.

 In older context, district was an older English translation of xiàn before the establishment of the Republic of China (ROC).
 The English nomenclature county was adopted following the establishment of the ROC.
-In addition, provincial cities have the same level of authority as counties.
-Above county, there are special municipalities (in effect) and province (suspended due to economical and political reasons).
-There are currently 13 counties in the ROC-controlled territories.

 During most of the imperial era, there were no concepts like municipalities in China.
 All cities existed within counties, commanderies, prefectures, etc., and had no governments of their own.
 Large cities (must be imperial capitals or seats of prefectures) could be divided and administered by two or three counties.
 Such counties are called 倚郭縣 (yǐguō xiàn, 'county leaning on the city walls') or 附郭縣 (fùguō xiàn, 'county attached to the city walls').
 The yamen or governmental houses of these counties exist in the same city.
 In other words, they share one county town.
 In this sense, a yǐguō xiàn or fùguō xiàn is similar to a district of a city.

 For example, the city of Guangzhou (seat of the eponymous prefecture, also known as Canton in the Western world) was historically divided by Nanhai County (南海縣) and Panyu County (番禺縣).
 When the first modern city government in China was established in Guangzhou, the urban area was separated from these two counties, with the rural areas left in the remaining parts of them.
 However, the county governments remained in the city for years, before moving into the respective counties.
 Similar processes happened in many Chinese cities.

 Nowadays, most counties in mainland China, i.e. with "Xian" in their titles, are administered by prefecture-level cities and have mainly agricultural economies and rural populations.